laboon/ebook/text/98_glossary_of_terms.md

 __Sanitization__: "Cleaning up" user input so that it cannot be executed by the running program or otherwise cause harm to the system.

-__Sanity check__: Another term for __sanity test__.

-__Sanity test__: A very small set of tests which checks a very minimal amount of functionality, to ensure, for example, that a system was installed correctly.

 __Scripted testing__: Testing with a rigid script, such as a test plan, where steps are well-defined and ordered.

 __Seam__: A place in the codebase where you can modify behavior without modifying the code itself.